finbourne/lusid-sdk-java/sdk/docs/LegacyComplianceApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // LegacyComplianceApi apiInstance = apiFactory.build(LegacyComplianceApi.class);

         LegacyComplianceApi apiInstance = ApiFactoryBuilder.build(fileName).build(LegacyComplianceApi.class);
         Boolean isPreTrade = true; // Boolean | Required: Boolean flag indicating if a run should be PreTrade (Including orders).
 For post-trade only, set to false
         String recipeIdScope = "recipeIdScope_example"; // String | Required: the scope of the recipe to be used String recipeIdCode = "recipeIdCode_example"; // String | Optional: The code of the recipe to be used.
 If left blank, the default recipe will be used.
         Boolean byTaxlots = true; // Boolean | Optional.
         try {
+            // uncomment the below to set overrides at the request level
+            // ComplianceRunInfo result = apiInstance.runLegacyCompliance(isPreTrade, recipeIdScope, recipeIdCode, byTaxlots).execute(opts);

             ComplianceRunInfo result = apiInstance.runLegacyCompliance(isPreTrade, recipeIdScope, recipeIdCode, byTaxlots).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {